hyperledger-labs/splice-wallet-kernel/README.md

 The Wallet Gateway repo contains two major components to help developers and integrators:

-**The Wallet Gateway:** Primary component of this repo, it is a javascript & typescript based library that help facilitate communication between a Validator node, a canton developed dApp and a Wallet Provider.
+**Wallet Gateway:** Primary component of this repo, it is a javascript & typescript based library that help facilitate communication between a Validator node, a canton developed dApp and a Wallet Provider.

 **Wallet SDK:** A Set of functionality to help Wallet Providers and Exchanges to quickly developed their workflows directly against ledger api.